adri567/CheesyChart/README.md

 ## Installation 🛠

-CheesyChart requires at least iOS 13 and Xcode 11.
+CheesyChart requires iOS 14 and Xcode 11.

 1️⃣ In XCode go to `File` ➤ `Add Packages...`